Jordan B. Zimmerman, Chair

 Term Expires: 2022

 Sandra (“Sandy”) Callahan served as chief financial officer (CFO) of TECO Energy Inc. until her retirement in Sept.
 2016 following the acquisition of the company by Emera, Inc., an energy company based in Halifax, Nova Scotia.
 As CFO and senior vice president of finance and accounting at TECO, a public company with electric and gas utility operations in Florida and New Mexico, Callahan was responsible for corporate and operational accounting, treasury, SEC reporting, investor relations, risk management, divestitures and acquisitions, capital raising, corporate taxes, audit services and benefit plan investments, and managed a team of 100 professionals.
 She was a member of the senior officer team that reviewed strategic alternatives and developed growth plans based on industry trends.
 Callahan currently serves on the boards of Tampa’s Lowry Park Zoo and the Tampa Club.
 She has served on the board of the USF Financing Corporation (chair) and USF Property Corporation, and has sat on the Executive Advisory Council for the USF Muma College of Business.
 She also previously served on the boards of Florida Self-Insured Guaranty Association (treasurer), Greater Tampa Chamber of Commerce, Centre for Women (president) and Alpha House of Tampa (treasurer).
 In these roles, she has chaired three finance committees and two audit committees, participated in the recruitment of two CEOs, and contributed to building board governance and committee structures.
 Callahan holds a bachelor’s degree in finance from the University of Baltimore.
 She is a licensed CPA and recipient of the FICPA Award for Highest Grade in Florida and AICPA Elijah Watt Sells Award for Performance with High Distinction on the CPA examination.
-Her Board of Trustees assignments include the Governance Committee and the Audit and Compliance Committee.
+Her Board of Trustees assignments include chair of the Audit and Compliance Committee, member of the Governance and Collective Bargaining Committees.

 Term Expires: 2025